Bhabagrahirout/Capabilities/ChromeCapability.md

 *		remove chrome is automated
         op.setExperimentalOption("excludeSwitches", new String[]{"enable-automation"});
-        it remove the text that showing chrome is being  controled by automated test s/w
+        it remove the text that shows chrome is being  controlled by automated test s/w

-  ***    using preference add all  preferences at a time  ***
+  ***    Using preference add all  preferences at a time  ***

   *      String downloadFilepath = "/home/Videos";
          HashMap<String, Object> prefs = new HashMap<>();